-For Mount Kailash, in the north-western area of Ngari Prefecture, the depths of winter from late December to around the middle of February means the mountain becomes harder to travel around.
-The road to the mountain is actually rarely blocked now, thanks to better road conditions.
-However, the reason for traveling there, to trek around the Kailash Kora, is an impossible task in the depths of winter, with snow blocking the passes along the route.
+For Mount Kailash, in the north-western area of Ngari Prefecture, the depths of winter from late December to around the middle of February mean the mountain becomes harder to travel around.
+The road to the mountain is rarely blocked now, thanks to better road conditions.
+However, traveling to the mountain is an impossible task in the depths of winter, with snow blocking the passes along the route.

 Planning your visit to Tibet in advance to get deals and offers.

-And with all our Small Group Tours at the moment, we are offering some great discounts for those travellers that book early for their Tibet tour this year.
-So whether you are planning a quick trip to Lhasa or a long extended tour to take in the wonders of Mount Kailash, we can offer you the best prices, the best tours, and the best experiences for your tour of the TAR.
+With all our Small Group Tours available at the moment, you can book early and be prepared.
+And whether you are planning a quick trip to Lhasa or a long extended tour to take in the wonders of Mount Kailash, we can offer you the best prices, the best tours, and the best experiences for your tour of the TAR.

 According to the current situation, Tibet will be reopened to foreign tourists soon.
 If you want to travel to Tibet in 2023, you are suggested to plan your trip right now.
 And as the leading tour operator based in Lhasa, we offer well-crafted small group tours, and are ready to help you to enjoy a pleasant trip to the plateau.
 You can contact us for more detailed information on the status of tours to Tibet.